nilesc/workflow/README.md

 workflow may be less well-suited to it.

 ## General Notes
+### On the Thoroughness of these Guides
+Most of these tools have extremely well-written guides available online.
+The purpose of this guide is not to try to compete with these.
+Rather, this is a high-level overview aiming to provide a useful subset of the available features.
+I am of the opinion that many of the available guides can be intimidating to a new user, and instead provide here a small number of commands to help a user immediately get started so that they may determine for themselves if it's worth learning about further.

 ### Keyboard vs. Mouse
 When possible, always use the keyboard in place of the mouse.
 This sounds silly, but grabbing your mouse will usually take at least a second, and